ucsf-wynton/wynton-website-hpc/docs/howto/rstudio.md

 ```

 You should see the RStudio Desktop interface appear after a few seconds.
-If you get a blank window, which some macOS users have report, retry with:
+If you get a blank window, which some macOS users have reported, retry with:

 ```sh
 [alice@{{ site.devel.name }} ~]$ QMLSCENE_DEVICE=softwarecontext rstudio